-An educator since 1973, Raymond McNulty has been a teacher, vice principal, principal, and superintendent.
+An educator since 1973, Ray has been a teacher, assistant principal, principal, and superintendent.
 From 2001-03, he served as Vermont’s education commissioner.
 During his tenure, Ray focused on aligning the Department of Education’s work on three key issues: early education, educator quality, and secondary school reform.

 Ray is a presenter at the state, national, and international levels on the need for school systems to accept the challenges that lie ahead.
 He is committed to raising performance standards for both teachers and students and to building solid connections between schools and their communities.
 Ray believes strongly that education systems cannot wait for the children and challenges to arrive at school; rather, schools need to reach out and help forge solutions.